 The Brand

-You certainly don’t have to be well-versed in the histories of major tire manufacturers, but there is some justified comfort in putting some brand recognition on your ride.
+You certainly don’t have to be well-versed in the histories of major tire manufacturers, but there is some justified comfort in putting some trusted brands on your ride.
 Companies like Michelin, Bridgestone, Firestone, and Goodyear (and plenty more) have stellar reputations when it comes to quality and innovation.
 This is one arena in which you might not want to take a shot on an unknown company.

 The Treadwear or Mileage Warranty